 Deferred tax assets are recognised to the extent that they are regarded as recoverable.
-On the assessment of all available evidence, the asset is recognised if it can be regarded as more likely than not that there will be suitable taxable profits from which the future reversal of the underlying temporary differences can be deducted.
+On the assessment of all available evidence, the asset is recognised if it can be regarded as probable that there will be suitable taxable profits from which the future reversal of the underlying temporary differences can be deducted.
 The assessment of future taxable profits includes the availability to surrender tax losses to other Group companies in the M&G plc UK tax group.